LevanKvirkvelia/salute/README.md

 ### Simple Chat Completion
 Salute agents are sequences executing in order. `system`, `user`, and `assistant` define message roles.
-When encountering a `gen` function, it sends the current prompt to the LLM, storing the result for `output` by the key provided as the first argument.
+If the sequence encounters a `gen` function, it will send the present prompt to the LLM, the returned value will be stored in the output object under the key provided as the first argument.

 ```ts